Liquidity Management Working Group

 In its first paper, published in June 2018, the working group analysed the effect of Basel III on two key elements of corporate liquidity management – the investment of corporate cash and the future availability of notional cash pooling.
 Since then, the working group has been examining how banks could harness technology to retain existing and build new relationships with their target corporate client groups in the liquidity management ecosystem.
 The new paper is currently being prepared for publication in April 2019.

-The next project of the LMWG will investigate the impact of intraday liquidity and instant payments on the corporate liquidity management ecosystem and examine use cases for both banks and corporates.
+The latest project of the LMWG investigated the impact of intraday liquidity and instant payments on the corporate liquidity management ecosystem and examined use cases for both banks and corporates:

 "How banks can harness technology for the benefit of the corporate liquidity management ecosystem"